ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

 Loading a Scenario
 ------------------
-Before we load the scenario you need to decide which scenario file to use.
+Before we load the scenario, you need to decide which scenario file to use.
 This tutorial is based on a simple scenario which you can create in the tutorial on :ref:`generating a scenario <generating_scenario>`.
 However, since generating a scenario involves training Non-Uniform Rational B-Splines (NURBS) and may take a while, we have also provided the scenario file online for your convenience.

 Therefore, the first step is to decide if you want to use your previously created scenario or the online version.
-If you want to use the online version you must adjust the boolean ``DOWNLOAD_DATA`` to ``True``.
-If not you need to adjust the path and name of the ``scenario_file`` variable:
+If you want to use the online version, you must adjust the boolean ``DOWNLOAD_DATA`` to ``True``.
+If not, you need to adjust the path and name of the ``scenario_file`` variable:

 .. code-block::